iron76/bnt_time_varying/experiments/humanFixedBase/README.md

 Data characteristics
 --------------------

 The data required for the analysis must be independently downloaded into a subfolder called data.
-The data consists of 2 files :
+The data consists of 2 files like these:

 1. VICONsaveData.mat
 2. imuExtractedData.mat